 PLAGIARISM.
 Presenting the work of another as one's own (i.e., without proper acknowledgement of the source).
-Typical examples include: Using another's work from print, web, or other sources without acknowledging the source; quoting from a source without citation; using facts, figures, graphs, charts or information without acknowledgement of the source; utilizing ghostwriting or pay-for-paper services.
+Typical examples include: using another's work from print, web, or other sources without acknowledging the source; quoting from a source without citation; using facts, figures, graphs, charts or information without acknowledgement of the source; utilizing ghostwriting or pay-for-paper services; submitting another's work through online thesaurus software.

 CHEATING.
 Improper access to or use of any information or material that is not specifically condoned by the instructor for use in the academic exercise.
-Typical examples include: Copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination; using books, notes or other devices (e.g., calculators, cell phones, or computers) when these are not authorized; procuring without authorization a copy of or information about an examination before the scheduled exercise; unauthorized collaboration on exams.
+Typical examples include: copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination; using books, notes or other devices (e.g., calculators, cell phones, or computers) when these are not authorized; procuring without authorization a copy of or information about an examination before the scheduled exercise; unauthorized collaboration on exams.
+This includes unauthorized actions taken on any social media platform.

 UNAUTHORIZED GROUP WORK.
 Unauthorized collaborating with others.
-Typical examples include: Working with another person or persons on any activity that is intended to be individual work, where such collaboration has not been specifically authorized by the instructor.
+Typical examples include: working with another person or persons on any activity that is intended to be individual work, where such collaboration has not been specifically authorized by the instructor.
+This includes unauthorized actions taken on any social media platform.

 FABRICATION, FALSIFICATION, AND MISREPRESENTATION.
 Unauthorized altering or inventing of any information or citation that is used in assessing academic work.
-Typical examples include: Inventing or counterfeiting data or information; falsely citing the source of information; altering the record of or reporting false information about practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for a class absence or tardiness in a scheduled academic exercise; lying to an instructor to increase a grade.
+Typical examples include: inventing or counterfeiting data or information; falsely citing the source of information; altering the record of or reporting false information about practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for a class absence or tardiness in a scheduled academic exercise; lying to an instructor to increase a grade.

 MULTIPLE SUBMISSIONS.
 Submitting the same academic work (including oral presentations) for credit more than once without instructor permission.
 It is each instructor's responsibility to make expectations regarding incorporation of existing academic work into new assignments clear to the student in writing by the time assignments are given.
-Typical examples include: Submitting the same paper for credit in two courses without instructor permission; making minor revisions in a credited paper or report (including oral presentations) and submitting it again as if it were new work.
+Typical examples include: submitting the same paper for credit in two courses without instructor permission; making minor revisions in a credited paper or report (including oral presentations) and submitting it again as if it were new work.

 ABUSE OF ACADEMIC MATERIALS.
 Intentionally damaging, destroying, stealing, or making inaccessible library or other academic resource material.
-Typical examples include: Stealing or destroying library or reference materials needed for common academic purposes; hiding resource materials so others may not use them; destroying computer programs or files needed in academic work; stealing, altering, or intentionally damaging another student's notes or laboratory experiments.
+Typical examples include: stealing or destroying library or reference materials needed for common academic purposes; hiding resource materials so others may not use them; destroying computer programs or files needed in academic work; stealing, altering, or intentionally damaging another student's notes or laboratory experiments.
 (This refers only to abuse as related to an academic issue.)

 COMPLICITY IN ACADEMIC DISHONESTY.
 Intentionally helping another to commit an act of academic dishonesty.
-Typical examples include: Knowingly allowing another to copy from one's paper during an examination or test; distributing test questions or substantive information about the material to be tested before a scheduled exercise; deliberately furnishing false information.
+Typical examples include: knowingly allowing another to copy from one's paper during an examination or test; distributing test questions or substantive information about the material to be tested before a scheduled exercise; deliberately furnishing false information.